SharinaS/bitmap-transformer/README.md

 # Bitmap Transformer
 ## About
-An application written in Java that allows the user to use command line to input a bitmap file, transform bitmaps and write transformed bitmaps to desired locations.
+An application written in Java that allows the user to use their command line to run various transforms on a a bitmap.
+A new file is then saved to the desired location in the user's local repository.

+Currently works reliably with .bmp files.

 ## Contributors
 Functional code that reads and writes files and transforms image to grayscale written by:
 * Sharina Stubbs
 * Paula Cruz

-Modularized code, following best practice for OOP, tests and additional transforms written by:
+Modularized code - following best practice for OOP - tests and additional transforms written by:
 * Sharina Stubbs

 ## How to run the application